| Note: Large images and

 (carpal tunnel syndrome) entrapment syndromes can be mistaken for

 peripheral nerve injury.
+Emergency Department Treatment

-Treatment is aimed at recognizing
+and Disposition Treatment is aimed at recognizing

 the underlying cause of the nerve damage.
 Such causes include laceration